Swallow-tailed kite: Description

 Young swallow-tailed kites are duller in color than the adults, and the tail is not as deeply forked.
+Sometimes a high-pitched chirp is emitted, though the birds mostly remain silent.

-Habitat and behavior
+Habitat and distribution

-The swallow-tailed kite is largely associated with large tracts of wetland forests which accommodates the birds nesting habits.
-Loblolly pines are the most prevalent choice for building nests but bald cypress (Taxodium distichum) are also used when the pines are unavailable.
+The swallow-tailed kite is largely associated with large tracts of wetland forests which accommodates the bird's nesting habits.
+Loblolly pines (Pinus taeda) are the most prevalent choice for building nests but bald cypress (Taxodium distichum) are also used when the pines are unavailable.
 The major requirement of these nesting sites are food availability and tree height.
 Nesting locations are often found in trees as high as 100 ft.
-Historic ranges in the United States covered the majority of the Southern states and much of the Midwest (as far north as Minnesota).
+Historic ranges in the United States covered the majority of the Southern states and much of the Midwest (in Kentucky, Indiana, Ohio, Illinois, Missouri, Iowa, Kansas, Nebraska, and as far north as Wisconsin and Minnesota).
 Aside from the US, it resides in many areas throughout Central and South America.
 Habitat degradation and changes in wetland hydrology have caused the range to shrink in the US to just coastal regions of the southeastern and southwestern US, roughly an 80% decline in population.

 Swallow-tailed kites are considered migratory raptors and during the spring months often move from areas in Central and South America to breed.
-Roughly 3% of the worlds population breed in the United States.
+Roughly 3% of the world's population breed in the United States.
 Traveling thousands of miles these birds move towards the most suitable nesting habitat found within coastal wetlands between the Americas.
 Satellite-telemetry has allowed researchers to track movements of individual birds over the years and has yielded data that demonstrates some migration journeys longer than 10000 mi.
 Land located within migration routes is thought to be another concern for the kites, as deforestation and habitat degradation in Central and South Americas can have adverse affects as the birds move to breed.

 The birds are considered one of the most graceful fliers seen in America and often spend the majority of their lives scouring high tree tops for lizards, small mammals, and insects.
 The morphology of the swallow-tailed kite's wing and tail structure allows the bird to glide effortlessly for long distances.

-Sometimes a high-pitched chirp is emitted, though the birds mostly remain silent.